Our board of trustees, known as the Council, are responsible for the Society’s governance and meet three times per year.

 Councillor: Expeditions and Fieldwork

-Academic field research expertise in physical geography or environmental science; and expertise in field teaching/techniques at university level.
+Either academic field research expertise in physical geography or environmental science; and expertise in field teaching/techniques at university level; or experience of leadership roles in the provisions of independent expeditions.
 (Councillor position)

 Research and Higher Education